Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation

-We then apply occupancy thresholding with a safety margin to preserve the required clearance even when an obstacle occupies only a small fraction of an OGM cell (See the Region block in Fig.~\ref{fig:octomap_build} and the left panel of Fig.~\ref{fig:trd}).}

-POMP starts by acquiring a stream of point clouds, either directly from range sensors (e.g., LiDAR) or from an existing point cloud map.
+We then apply occupancy thresholding with a safety margin to preserve the required clearance even when an obstacle occupies only a small fraction of an OGM cell (See the Region block in Fig.~\ref{fig:octomap_build} and the left panel of Fig.~\ref{fig:trd}).} POMP starts by acquiring a stream of point clouds, either directly from range sensors (e.g., LiDAR) or from an existing point cloud map.
 An OctoMap is then constructed with a predefined leaf resolution, where incoming measurements are integrated through leaf-node point storage and/or occupancy updates \yihui{(see Section~\ref{sec:octree construction})}.
-Based on the resulting leaf-level statistics, \yihui{we assign each leaf node a navigability label (`Unsafe' / `Safe' / `Clear') based on occupancy thresholding, and use this label to evaluate the traversability of the corresponding OGM cell (See Section~\ref{sec:mapping}).}
+Based on the resulting leaf-level statistics, \yihui{we assign each leaf-node region a navigability label (\texttt{unsafe} / \texttt{safe} / \texttt{clear}) based on occupancy thresholding, and use this label to evaluate the traversability of the corresponding OGM cell, as discussed in Sections~\ref{sec:mapping} and~\ref{sec:DiagonalExamination}.}